 - Promoting resilience, prevention and early intervention.

 - Improving access to effective support a system without tiers.

-- Care for the most vulnerable.
+- · Care for the most vulnerable.

 - Accountability and transparency.

 - Developing the workforce.

-Wirral's local approach in response to this national direction and local need is set out in our annually refreshed Transformation Plan.
-The evidence base that underpins this work is outlined below.
+Wirral's local approach in response to this national direction and local need is set out in our annually refreshed Local Transformation Plan published on our Children and Young People: Mental Health webpage.
+This evidence base underpins that plan and our work and is outlined below.